Why Cyber Security skills matter

 About the Cyber Security Cross Sector Project

 The purpose of this project has been to provide an evidence-based case and industry support for developing vocational training in cyber security skills that can be transferable multiple industries.
 The Cyber Security Cross Sector project has reviewed current and emerging developments in cyber security skills, particularly in relation to data confidentiality, protection and privacy.
 It has identified related skills needs shared by multiple industry sectors.
-It is expected that this project will result in a significant reduction in duplication across the national VET system, and help to deliver a future fit cyber security workforce to organisations across multiple industries.
+The intention is for this project to significantly reduce duplication across the national VET system, helping to deliver a future fit cyber security workforce to organisations across multiple industries.

 Following the ICT IRC’s review of our key findings from consultation and in association with the project working group and other stakeholders, we developed draft training products to address identified skills needs.